Science Beneath the Surface.

 Prof. Dr. Md Shahjahan

-Department of Fisheries Management, Bangladesh Agricultural University, Mymensingh-2202, Bangladesh
+Department of Fisheries Management, Bangladesh Agricultural University (BAU), Mymensingh-2202, Bangladesh

 About Us